wdi-hk-9/lab-js-tic-tac-toe/readme.md

 ## Exercise

 #### Requirements

+- Fork this repo
+- Clone this repo into your ~/code/labs

 - A user should be able to click on different squares to make a move
 - Every click will alternate between marking an `X` and `O`